ayushpratapsingh1/SMS-Spam-Classifier/README.md

 - Pickle: Used for serializing and deserializing Python objects to save trained models.

-> Installations in vscode terminal: scikit-learn,nltk,streamlit.<br>
+> Installations in VScode terminal: scikit-learn,nltk,streamlit.<br>
-> For webview we used streamlit.
+> For webview, we used streamlit.